philm1873/Homework_Week07_Day02/Quiz.md

 When a reference to an instance of a class has the ability to take different types.

-// class X implements Y {
+// public class X implements Y {

 // Y variable = new X() }

 3. What can we use to implement polymorphism in Java?

-Abstract classes and interfaces.
+Parent classes and interfaces.

 4. How many 'forms' can an object take when using polymorphism?